4329/RobotBase/swerveDebugDocs.md

 # Swerve Debug Documentation

 Swerve debug is designed to make alignment of the swerve drive easier.
-All information is provided in the 'Swerve Debug' tab, and comes from the direction each swerve module is facing.
-This information can be activated by running the 'Test' mode in the Driver Station.
+All information is provided in the `Swerve Debug` tab, and comes from the direction each swerve module is facing.
+This information can be activated by running the `Test` mode in the Driver Station.

 ## What each section does